|

 And plenty of local businesses have some really cool classes for kids that are worth the money.

 You might be able to snag a spot at one of the spring break camps in Orlando if needed.
+Looking for something COOL to do this Spring? registration for the Learn To Skate Camp at the Orlando Ice Den is open!

 FREE Disney World Experiences